Cataract surgery is a straightforward outpatient procedure, typically lasting between 10 to 15 minutes.

 Interested in Reading More About Cataract Surgery?

-Recovery time isn’t the only thing you might want to know.
+Recovery isn’t the only thing you might want to know.

-From procedure specifics like cataract surgery lens options to cost estimates if you want to go private, we’ve covered it all in our cataracts guide.
+From procedure specifics like cataract surgery lens options to cost estimates if you want to go private, we’ve covered it all in our cataract surgery guide.